Find-A-Can/Find-A-Can/Reports/report-5-27.md

 #### Ryan Tannenberg
 - App now able to filter can types on map
+- Users can add cans of different types

 #### Joseph Ubelhart
 - Fixed visual error with dark mode